benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-04-building-prologs-rules-engine.md

 }
 ```

-If any of the recursive `Query` calls failed, that means one of the conditions on the right hand side was not satisfiable, so the whole rule fails and we have to try the next one.
+If any of the recursive `Query` calls failed, that means one of the conditions on the right hand side was not satisfiable, so the whole rule fails (this function returns `null`) and we have to try the next one.
 Eventually we hope to find a rule whose head matches the goal _and_ whose conditions are satisfied.
+This means the query was successful, so we return the `subst` corresponding to the rule.

-That's a decent first stab at it.
+That's a decent first stab at the code for `Query`.
 Now we have to fix the bugs.

 Backtracking